SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ``endSong()``: This function is called when the song has ended.

+``moveCamera(whatCharacter)``: This function is called when the camera has moved to a specific character.

 ``triggerEvent(eventName, value1, value2, value3, value4)``: This function is called when the current event has triggered.

 ``onKeyDown(keyCode, keyModifier)``: This function is called before pressing down a key.
 (This is only available in-game)